Sejong Insider

 A logical approach would be to ask: “Is this company likely to recover soon?”
 If the answer is no, the best move is to sell, accept the $300 loss, and save the remaining $700.

 However, the Sunk Cost Trap makes you think differently.
-You might think, “I cannot sell now; I will lock in the loss!
+You might say, “I cannot sell now; I will lock in the loss!
 I need to wait until it gets back to $1,000 so I can break even.”
 Some people even buy more shares, trying to lower their average price.

 Why Is It So Hard to Stop?